Skip to main content

 Safety in Surgery

-If you’re considering cosmetic surgery it’s vital to get the right advice at the consultation stage.
-Take time to do your research and don’t be afraid to ask questions, you should never feel rushed into any cosmetic procedure.
+If you’re considering aesthetic surgery it’s vital to get the right advice at the consultation stage.
+Take time to do your research and don’t be afraid to ask questions, you should never feel rushed into any procedure.
+You should have at least two consultations prior to your surgery.

 The BAAPS believe that every patient should expect high quality care, and has the right to fully understand every aspect of their surgery from pre-op right through to aftercare, before agreeing to go ahead with any procedure.

-Can I get cosmetic surgery on the NHS?
+Can I get aesthetic surgery on the NHS?

-Cosmetic surgery is rarely available through the NHS unless there is an overriding physical reason.
-Even when cosmetic surgery is available on the NHS, waiting times are usually long.
+Aesthetic surgery is rarely available through the NHS unless there is an overriding physical reason.
+Even when aesthetic surgery is available on the NHS, waiting times are usually long.

 For this reason, most people will pay to have surgery carried out privately.
 To find a plastic surgeon to discuss your options, please use the Find A Surgeon Tool here.